-- A. Have general local control over all interscholastic activities and contests in which the school participates. - B. Be responsible for the conduct of all students representing the school as participants or spectators at any interscholastic activity, and exclude any contestant who because of bad habits or improper conduct will not represent the school in a becoming manner.
-Any contestant who has suffered serious illness or injury should be excluded until the school physician or the attending physician pronounces that contestant physically fit. - C. Be responsible for the treatment of all visitors and officials attending activities conducted by the school.
+- conduct will not represent the school in a becoming manner. - E. Any contestant who has suffered serious illness or injury should be excluded until the school physician or the attending physician pronounces that contestant physically fit. - F. Be responsible for the treatment of all visitors and officials attending activities conducted by the school.
 Penalties may be imposed upon a member school whose principal or superintendent fails to provide reasonable protection for officials and visitors at home contests.